ArduPilot/ardupilot_wiki/plane/source/docs/fpv-plane.rst

 4. If you have a small flying wing (like Z-84), it might be required to decrease your default PTCH2SRV_P value if it is too aggressive and causes flutter.
 In that case, reduce the default by half.

 5. ARMING: Leave all arming parameters at default.
 There is no reason to disable these safety checks.
 You should be able to get a GPS lock even indoors with modern GPS units.
 Inability to arm due to one of these checks failing means something has to be corrected.
-This adds noticeable safety by keeping you from accidentally starting your flight without your flight controller being in a fully functional state.
+This adds noticeable safety by keeping you from accidentally starting your flight without your autopilot being in a fully functional state.

 All other parameters can be left to default.
 However, after you get some flights, you might want to play with:
 LIM_PITCH_MAX, LIM_ROLL_CD, and FBWB_CLIMB_RATE.
 These are pretty docile at default values.